 It’s important to utilize your natural skills and actively advertise them as parts of your resume.
 If you’re an artist, how do you use your creative mind to inspire others in their practice?
 If you love to write, can you write an eBook or blog about yoga?
 If you are an amazing surfer, how can you mesh your two passions for a unique demographic that wants to spend time blissed out on the beach?

 Even if you were an accountant or a cashier in the past, those skills can help you in your yoga career!
 Every studio has numbers they need to run and merchandise they need to sell.
 Remember what makes you unique and use it to your advantage to grow your income so you can live in more abundance as a yoga instructor!

 So how much do yoga instructors make?

-As much as they are willing to work for!
+Your yoga instructor’s salary will depend upon what you are willing to work for!
 We are arguably alive in the best time in history to be a successful and even wealthy yoga teacher without sacrificing our morals and values.
 Use the internet and social media to your advantage and spread your positive message far and wide!

 Is it worth becoming a yoga instructor?

 Teaching yoga can be an incredibly fulfilling and surprisingly lucrative career.
 The difference between struggling hourly-wage yoga teachers and thriving $60k+ earners is an entrepreneurial mindset, online revenue streams, and diversification of income.

 You can make as little as $8 per hour or as much as $40+ per hour depending on your expertise, business savvy, and marketing skills.
 A successful yoga teaching business encompasses far more than just the classes themselves; it’s all about marketing, building community, growing an online brand, and creating diverse income streams.